The 3 Things EstesGroup Consultants want for Christmas:

 Get in touch today and get on the schedule.
 Times are filling up fast so make sure you get on the calendar before the year is up.
 On January 1st the rates go back to normal.

-No Hurt Feelings: Getting Over Getting Actively Refused in Epicor
+No Hurt Feelings: Getting Over Getting Actively Refused in the Epicor System

 “When you were called, did you answer or did you not?
 Perhaps softly and in a whisper?”